How to spot a true vegan sneaker?

 |---|---|

 | PETA-Approved Vegan | Guaranteed free of animal-derived materials and cruelty-free.
-This label is issued by the animal welfare organization PETA and guarantees that the product has not been made from animal-derived materials and is cruelty-free. |
+This label is issued by the animal protection organization PETA and guarantees that the product has not been manufactured from animal-derived materials and is cruelty-free. |

-| Vegan Society | Entirely vegan product.
-Vegan Society Certification - This symbol ensures that the product is completely free of animal-derived ingredients and has been manufactured without cruelty. |
+| Vegan Society | Fully vegan product.
+Vegan Society certification - This symbol ensures that the product is completely free of animal-derived ingredients and has been manufactured without cruelty. |

 | GOTS | Organic textiles with sustainability standards.
-While this label is primarily associated with organic textiles, it also includes criteria for sustainability and ethical production. |
+Although this label is primarily associated with organic textiles, it also includes criteria for sustainability and ethical production. |

 | OEKO-TEX Standard 100 | Absence of harmful substances.
 This label guarantees that the textiles used in the product do not contain substances harmful to human health. |